 We realize that the current situation makes it difficult to anticipate time conflicts or other disruptions, so please let us know how we can help and know that it is fine to cancel or reschedule a meeting.
 Please let us know in advance if at all possible.

 While we currently are not scheduling meetings in Waldo Hall, we may be able to schedule a time to meet in the Memorial Union.
+We are open for very limited in-person meetings.
 Please contact your Academic Counselor directly or email the Director, Janet Nishihara for more information.